PurdueAF/purdue-af/docs/source/guide-binderhub.rst

       Be aware of resource limits imposed at mybinder.org - sessions exceeding these limits will be killed.

-      * No more than 100 users runing the same repository simultaneously.
+      * No more than 100 users running the same repository simultaneously.
-      * Maximum 2BG memory per user session.
+      * Maximum 2GB memory per user session.